 Seeds to Sow in November

 Temperatures are on the cool side now—a bit of rain here, pockets of sun there, and a cold snap in the air.
 But the long growing season in Zone 9b offers a lot for you to engage in if you still have the bug for gardening in fall and winter.
-Leafy greens found in the Brassica family love our cool season, and so do root crops.
 With less direct inputs (water, amendments) into the garden, fewer insects to contend with, and extended growing times, cool season gardening doesn’t require close attention to produce great results.
-The best way to set it and forget it over the cool months in our region is to plant seed garlic, wildflowers, and cover crop in the weeks between Halloween and Thanksgiving.
-Here are our tips for success and a list of the best seeds to plant in November in Napa County.
+As a whole, the best way to set it and forget it over the cool months in our region is to plant seed garlic, wildflowers, and cover crop in the weeks between Halloween and Thanksgiving.

 ~~~